Prairie, Queensland: Education

 Prairie State School is a government primary (Prep-6) school for boys and girls at Savage Street (20.8707°S 144.6053°E).
 In 2018, the school had an enrolment of 7 students with 1 teacher and 2 non-teaching staff (1 full-time equivalent).

 There is no secondary school in Prairie.
 The nearest is Hughenden State School (to Year 12) in neighbouring Hughenden to the north-west.

 Given the size of the locality, these schools will be too distant from those living in the south of the locality.
-Distance education or boarding schools would be options.
+Distance education or boarding schools are the alternatives.

 Amenities

 The town is serviced by a hotel/motel (pub) and a cafe/post office.